-Along the Brazos river is a small town called San Felipe.
-Named after the ‘Father of Texas’, it’s merely a blip on a map, but its history is definitely important to the history of Texas.
+Along the Brazos River is a small town called San Felipe.
+Named after the ‘Father of Texas, it’s merely a blip on a map, but its history is important to the history of Texas.
 Stephen F. Austin state park doesn’t share in the same sense of history as the town’s namesake, but the park offers enough in terms of simple enjoyment.
-Continue on to read about what to expect at Stephen F Austin state park.
+Continue to read about what to expect at Stephen F Austin state park.

 As you drive off of I-10 you drive through a small town about 30 minutes west of Houston called Sealy.
 It is faced with the current spread of Houston’s population boom, and the highway that parallels the city is under heavy construction.

-There is a historic square, tons of commercial business, but it doesn’t take much to drive though and head towards the smaller town of San Felipe.
+There is a historic square, tons of commercial business, but it doesn’t take much to drive through and head towards the smaller town of San Felipe.